whoAbhishekSah/json-dereference-online/README.md

 # JSON-dereference-online

 Derefence your JSON schema on the fly.
-[Try now!](https://fcmtest1-2ba38.web.app)
+App is live.
+[Try now 🚀](https://fcmtest1-2ba38.web.app)

 ### Build Instructions: